 - Do you want more to be a mother or to be pregnant?

 - How much do you want or need to experience all the steps to becoming a parent, from pregnancy to childbirth to breastfeeding?

 - What is your goal for your journey?”

 There are no “right” answers.
 Adoption doesn’t cure the pain of infertility, but the change in focus to adoption can be tremendously healing for the raw emotions of trying to conceive and being disappointed by each month’s reminder that there is no baby on the way.
 Jacqueline said:

 “After 4 years of secondary infertility, working on our adoption made me unbelievably happy.
 Such a weight had been lifted.
 But in that time I went to my best friend’s baby shower, burst into tears and had to sneak out the back.
 The thought of adoption helped me in ways I could never have imagined, but that pain will always stay with me.”

-Shayla offered that changing the focus from infertility to becoming a mom might allow the original poster to feel ‘normal’ and have the baby she always wanted and to talk with friends about the new stage of being a parent.
-Many women related to that, sharing that the ability to join friends in “normal” conversations about baby clothes, sleepless nights, and sweet parenting moments were also healing for the previous feelings of being left out of the loop.
+Shayla offered that changing the focus from infertility to becoming a mom might allow the original poster to feel ‘normal’, have the baby she always wanted, and talk with friends about the new stage of being a parent.
+Many women related to that, sharing that the ability to join friends in “normal” conversations about baby clothes, sleepless nights, and sweet parenting moments was also healing for the previous feelings of being left out of the loop.

 So?
 Does The Pain of Infertility EVER Go Away?

 The short answer is often “no” — the pain of infertility won’t completely go away.
 Infertility is a disease that alters the course of your life.
-But while the pain won’t disappear completely, it does diminish and change.
+But while the pain won’t disappear completely, it diminishes and changes.

 As Shayla said, “…the ache to give birth, carry a baby, breastfeed — that doesn’t ever go completely away.
 It does dwindle dramatically as everyone around you grows up and out of that stage though, when it’s not a constant reminder.”